On nearly assumption-free tests of nominal confidence interval coverage for causal parameters estimated by machine learning: The projected conditional bias and two differences between and

+In the main text, following the recommendation by a referee, we only discuss an ``oracle'' procedures that assume $\Omega_{k}^{-1}$ is known, as with semisupervised data.

-It is useful to first consider an oracle procedure that would only be implementable if $\Omega_k^{-1}$ were known.
-To this end let $ \mathcal{V}$ be a set (i.e. dictionary) of (basis) functions of $X$ that is either countable or finite with cardinality $p > n$.
-Given the vector $X = \left( X_l; l = 1, \dots, d \right)$ of $d$ covariates, many choices for $ \mathcal{V}$ are possible.
-For example, $\mathcal{V}$ could be the countable set of all $m$-th powers and $m$-way interactions of $X$ for $m = 1, 2, \dots $.
-Alternatively, if we restrict to $m < m_\text{max}$, then $\mathcal{ V}$ will be finite.
-We could also replace monomial bases with tensor products of Fourier, spline or wavelet bases (or the union of all three types) in defining $\mathcal{V}$.
+Let $\mathcal{V}$ be a set (i.e. dictionary) of (basis) functions of $X$ that is either countable or finite with cardinality $p > n$.
+Given the vector $X = \left( X_l; l = 1, \dots, d \right)$ of $d$ covariates, many choices for $\mathcal{V}$ are possible.
+For example, $\mathcal{V}$ could be tensor products of spline, wavelet, or local polynomial partition series (or the union of all three types) in defining $\mathcal{V}$.